 - The opportunity to be a part of the brand’s promotional campaign

-It’s impossible to have a personalised dialogue with a customer if they don’t have a fun time browsing in your stores, whether it be physical or online.
-With the rise of the ‘unique customer’ who values individuality and experience above all else, it’s essential to make your loyalty program truly omnichannel.
+It’s impossible to have a personalized dialogue with a customer if they don’t have a fun time browsing in your stores, whether it be physical or online.
+With the rise of the nomadic customer who values individuality and experience above all else, it’s essential to make your loyalty program truly omnichannel.

-- Invite members of the closed VIP club to an in-store community event
+- Invite VIP members to an in-store community event

 - Use mobile passes and beacon technology to get their attention

-- Integrate virtual fitting – like Fit Analytics – to make online purchase easier
+- Integrate virtual fitting – like Fit Analytics or True Fit – to make the online purchase easier

 - Offer exclusive perks such as digital receipts and extended warranties in higher tiers